 Diplexers work because cables are a lot more complex than they look.
 When we look at a cable we see a long line made of wire.
 In fact, that wire can carry many different frequencies.
 That’s why you get many channels of the same wire… they all exist in different places on the wire.
-The FCC makes sure that broadcast signals don’t interfere with each other, and cable and satellite companies make sure their channels are on different frequencies from each other.
-For the most part, signals from cable or satellite are on different frequencies than over-the-air antennas, so it’s not a problem to diplex them.
+The FCC makes sure that broadcast signals don’t interfere with each other.
+Cable and satellite companies make sure their channels are on different frequencies from each other.
+For the most part, signals from cable or satellite are on different frequencies than over-the-air antennas.
+So, it’s not a problem to diplex them.
 However, DIRECTV bucks the trend by putting its whole-home and on-demand information in the same place as an antenna signal, which is why you can’t use an antenna and whole-home on the same cable.

 What about devices that do more than one thing?